Weekly testing now required at App State for those who have not reported their vaccination status

 The 52 percent of App State students vaccinated is an increase of 3 percent from Aug.
 23.

 So far during the week ending on Sept.
-3, App State has conducted 1,345 COVID-19 tests with a positivity rate of 5 percent.
+4, App State conducted 1,421 COVID-19 tests with a positivity rate of 5.6 percent.

-The next update to the App State COVID-19 dashboard is on Sept.
-6.
+As of Sept.
+4, App State reports 112 students are active and six employees are active with COVID-19.

 (0) comments